uio-library/alma-letters-ubo/README.md

   * `emailLogo` : Logo styled for email
   * `email-template` : The main email template

-In the remaining template files we've only done modifications to the existing templates.
+In the other template files we've only done smaller modifications to the existing templates.

 ## Utskriftsløsning